 Alas, there are dirt-cheap eats on the streets

-I unfortunately did not visit a hamam while I was in Marrakech (I’ve experienced one in Uzbekistan and it was amazing!).
-Ones that came highly recommended in Marrakech were Hamam Mouassine, Heritage Spa, Sultana Spa, and Hamam Bab Doukkala.
+I, unfortunately, did not visit a hammam while I was in Marrakech (I’ve experienced one in Uzbekistan and it was amazing!).
+Those that came highly recommended in Marrakech were Hamam Mouassine, Heritage Spa, Sultana Spa, and Hamam Bab Doukkala.
 Prices can range anywhere from 100 to 600 dirham.

 Book a tour